For a device to apply an update, the device has to make several decisions about the update:

 When you create a manifest, you can set the priority of the update the manifest is attached to.

 This also allows you to determine whether an update is high priority (mandatory) or low priority (which your application can treat as optional).
-This is not a required step, but suitable for some use cases where you maintain devices but are not the end user.
+This is not a required step but is suitable for some use cases in which you maintain devices but are not the end user.